 Best Southern Food in Asheville—A Local’s Perspective

 For my money, Asheville has some of the best restaurants in the entire Southeast.
-From tapas to tacos, I’ve covered quite a few of them.
-So, I asked myself: what’s missing?
-Nothing less than the regional food of WNC; a small yet stunning piece of that mouth-watering institution that is Southern cuisine.
+And from tapas to tacos, I’ve covered quite a few of them.
+So I asked myself: what’s missing?
+Nothing less than the regional food of WNC; a small yet stunning section of that mouth-watering institution that is greater Southern cuisine.

 Strap in and loosen your belt, because this week’s tour of the best Southern food in Asheville is chock full of comfort food, soul food, barbecue pits, and biscuits.
 Sounds like the perfect fuel for a hike through the Blue Ridge, if you ask me.